Chapter 26 : Off-kilter

 “Seriously, get a room.”

-“Yeah, if we wanted to see Fred’s saliva glands up close and personal, we’d just go and watch him sleep.
+“Yeah, if we wanted an up-close-and-personal with Fred's salivary glands, we’d just go and watch him sleep.
 He drools, you know.”

-Fred and Evelyn soon drifted off, presumably to play a good round of tonsil-tennis, which left me, Dom and Aidan.
-Standing there.
-Awkwardly.
+Fred and Evelyn soon drifted off, presumably to play a hearty round of tonsil-tennis, which left me, Dom and Aidan.

-“Well, I’m gonna go dance!
+“Well, I’m going to go dance!
 Bye!”
 And with that, Dom bounded off too, her cat tail wiggling in the air.

 “Guess it’s just you and me, sis.”
 Aidan slung an arm over my shoulder, dragging me towards him.
-His breath smelled like fruity alcohol.
-His hair was rumpled and disheveled.
+His breath smelled like fruity alcohol, his hair rumpled and disheveled.

 “I still can’t believe you’re wearing that.
 Sexy Librarian, Jesus Christ.”

 “Your bloodstream is probably 80% Firewhiskey right now,” I said dryly.
-“It’s not like you’re gonna remember any of this tomorrow morning.”
+“It’s not like you’re going to remember any of this tomorrow morning.”

-“Lucky Aidan,” a voice interjected, and we both turned around to see Potter, wearing a pair of dark jeans and a long-sleeved, navy blue shirt.
-“I know I’m going to be trying to forget that for the rest of my life.”
+“Lucky Aidan,” a voice interjected, and we both turned around to see Potter, wearing a pair of dark jeans and a grey shirt, ambling towards us.
+He was referring to my get-up, obviously, and the expression on his face was a picture-perfect example of the word 'derision' and all its synonyms.

 Potter held out his arms as if it should be obvious, but I just stared blankly at him.
-Despite the confusion though, I had to admit he looked good.
-His hair was carelessly tousled to the perfect degree of disheveldness.
-The sleeves to his shirt were rolled up, revealing tanned forearms.
-And those shoulders...
-Jesus Christ, my hormones were going crazy.
+Despite the confusion, I had to admit he looked good.
+His hair was carelessly tousled to the perfect degree of disheveledness.
+The sleeves to his shirt were rolled up, revealing tanned forearms, his shoulders a wordless endorsement for five years of hard Quidditch training.

 “You’ve got to be kidding me.”

-Aidan nodded along, “Genius, innit?
-Anyway, I gotta go...
+Aidan nodded along faintly, obviously tuning out the details and, uh, subtler tensions of the conversation “Genius, innit?
+Anyway, I have to go...
 I see a couple of fourth-year girls who might need help, ah, with directions and whatnot.
-Smell ya later, Ags!”
+Smell ya later, Aggs!”

-And with that, he stumbled off, wrapping his arms around the aforementioned fourth-years and exclaiming loudly, ‘Now which one of you ladies wants to put their right hand on green?”
+And with that, my brother stumbled off, wrapping his arms around the aforementioned fourth-years and exclaiming loudly, "Now which one of you ladies wants to put their right hand on green?”

 Wow.
 Glad to know that’s in my gene pool.